Replacing white pasta with low-calorie, high-nutrient density vegetable noodles – does that sound good to you?

 - When you make cucumber noodles, it is critical that after you turn them into noodles, you place them in the fridge immediately.
 Otherwise, a huge puddle will form at the bottom of your bowl, and they won’t taste as good as they do cold.

-- Finally, use one of the amazing sauces that I teach you in my oil-free sauce guide to have with your noodles.
+- Finally, use one of these amazing sauces to have with your noodles.
 Play around with spices, flavors, and combinations.

 What to do with Spiralizing/Vegetable Noodles’ Leftovers